 There are several important uncertainties.
 First, there is a lack of evidence on the long-term safety and effectiveness of these drugs, particularly in older patients, given that many of the patients taking the drugs are relatively young when they start and have 30 to 70-year life expectancies.
 The potential cardiovascular harms identified in the 5-year follow-up of omalizumab highlight the importance of carefully evaluating these therapies over the long-term.
 The length of follow-up in some of the randomized trials was only 24 weeks and no trial was longer than 15 months.
+The long-term extension trials and real-world experience with omalizumab and mepolizumab are reassuring, but uncontrolled.

 There is no clear definition for a response to therapy to help guide patients and clinicians in deciding when to stop one therapy and consider switching to another.
 Similarly, apart from the allergic phenotype and eosinophilia, there are currently no biomarkers to help clinicians decide which of these drugs may be most appropriate for the individual patient confronting the decision to start one of these drugs.

 A related question is defining the optimal length for biologic therapy.
 Studies of omalizumab and mepolizumab report worsening asthma when treatment is stopped.
 To date, it does not appear that biologic therapy results in long-term remission of asthma.